Ha Giang Loop In Vietnam – All You Need To Know [2023]

 This tour is designed for adventure seekers who want to face the biggest challenge Vietnam has to offer in a safe environment with experienced guides.

-Visit the Ha Giang Epic Tour website to see the full itinerary, great customer reviews, and to book online in advance.
+Visit the Ha Giang Epic Tour website to see the full itinerary, and customer reviews, and to book online in advance.

 Alternatively, if you are in Hanoi, you can visit their booking office and speak with a travel consultant which is located here: 5 Au Trieu, Hoan Kiem, Old Quarter Hanoi.

-Ha Giang has hundreds of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay to fit the needs of budget backpackers, luxury travelers, and everyone in between.
+See my recommendations below for the best places to stay in Ha Giang City to fit the needs of budget backpackers, luxury travelers, and everyone in between.

 LUXURY: PHOENIX HOTEL